Click here to find out about Pennsylvania’s 2023 Trail of the Year.

 Two memorial/dedication benches for Josh Gustafson; Amy Marie Mountain and William & Doris Bonini.
 Concrete benches manufactured by M and B Redi-Mix.

-ADOPT A SECTION OF RAIL TRAIL: The Trail Club Allows trail users an opportunity to adopt sections of the Knox & Kane rail trail (from Lantz Corners to the Kinzua Bridge State Park).
+The Trail Club Allows trail users an opportunity to adopt sections of the Knox & Kane rail trail (from Lantz Corners to the Kinzua Bridge State Park).
 We will sign you up for your preferred section of trail, and you will be responsible for light maintenance of that portion of rail trail.
 If you or your family has donated benches, you may like to make their location your adopted area.
 You may plant flowers, bulbs, and decorate around your bench.
 We prefer you become a trail club member, so that you are covered under our insurance for doing any type of maintenance on the rail trail.
 (See below for membership forms)

 We still have sections of trail available for adoption.
 Just send us an email if you’re interested in adopting a section of trail: mj2kbtrail@gmail.com.
 See the Join / Volunteer / Donate page for more information.